 In more smaller islands, pump boats/ outrigger boats are the common transportation to take between islands.
 These are normally open-aired boats much similar to those used during island hopping in Mactan and in Bohol.

-Although, if they are for commercial boats, there’ll be more chairs at the centre just like our pumboat used in Kalanggaman.
+Although, if they are for commercial boats, there’ll be more chairs at the centre just like our pump boat used in Kalanggaman.

 Have you been to the Philippines?
-Have I missed another transportation in the country that you’d like to share?
+Have I missed another transportation in the Philippines that you’d like to share?
 Share it below!

 Like this post?
 Pin it!